 Destination: Cape May, New Jersey

 Fondly called the “crown jewel” of its region, Cape May is the farthest southern point on the New Jersey Shore.
-Filled with gorgeous beaches, elegant seaside hotels, and Victorian-style mansions, Cape May has been a retreat for so many U.S. presidents that it has claimed the title, “The Summer White House.”
+Filled with gorgeous beaches, elegant seaside hotels, and Victorian-style mansions, the destination has been a retreat for so many U.S. presidents that it has claimed the title, “The Summer White House.”

 Where to Stay in Cape May